pgaubatz/signalhub/README.md

 The `appName` is used to namespace the subscriptions/broadcast so you can reuse the signalhub for more than one app.

+The optional `headers` argument can either be a plain object or a function that returns a plain object containing additional HTTP request headers to be sent.
+For instance, this can be used to send an HTTP `Authorization` request header for implementing access control mechanisms.

 #### `stream = hub.subscribe(channel)`